-Course title & Code Credi ts Credit distribution of the course Eligibility criteria Pre- requisite of Lectur e Tutoria I Practical/ Practice the course (if any) Integrated Marketing Communication (DSE 4) 4 3 1 0 Class XII Basics of marketing
+Credi ts Credit distribution of the course Eligibility criteria Pre- requisite of Lectur Tutoria Practical/ e I Practice the course (if any) Integrated Communication Marketing on (DSE 4) 4 3 1 0 Class XII Basics of marketing

 - To equip the learners with knowledge about the nature, purpose and complex construction in the planning and execution of an effective Integrated Marketing Communications (IMC) program. - To explore the learners about various tools of IMC and the importance of coordinating them for an effective marketing communications program.